Introduction

 Q. How have Cisco MIBs evolved?

-A. In the past, all the objects under the Cisco MIB branch were documented in one huge document.
+A. In the past, all the objects under the Cisco MIB branch were documented in one large document.
 This document was updated with each new release of Cisco IOS® software.
 Therefore, there was a 9.0 Cisco MIB and a 10.0 Cisco MIB, and so forth.
 Also, in those days, the product line was exclusively routers.

 However, as Cisco IOS software matured and the product line grew, this massive MIB model became unscalable.
 Within one revision level of Cisco IOS software, there were different versions (such as the IP-only image and the IBM feature set version).
 The product line also included other devices, such as LAN switches that ran completely different software code.